ericschulz/compforca/Data analysis/README.md

 ### Plot all the curves (of Stage II) associated to a target variable

-variable: (String) name of the variable to be plotted
+- variable: (String) {'temperature', 'rain', 'sales', 'gym_memberships', 'wage', 'facebook_friends'}.
+Name of the variable to be plotted
-trend: (String) {'stable', 'up', 'down'}
+- trend: (String) {'stable', 'up', 'down'}.
+The slope of the trend.
-noiseIndex: Integer {0, 1, 2}.
+- noiseIndex: Integer {0, 1, 2}.
 Which of the three noise sets to target

         plot_variable(variable, trend='stable', noiseIndex=0)

-### Prints the IDs of those subjects that were deemed invalid because of their responses
+### Print the IDs of those subjects that were deemed invalid because of their responses

         print_invalid_subjects()

+### Total of participants

+        def get_number_of_subjects()